stackbit-projects/successful-kangaroo-3d4ed/src/pages/index.md

         image_alt: lorem-ipsum
         content: >
           TBD Labs always brings the problem back to the dollar cost to the business.

-          We help define metrics for accurate and unbiased measurment of ROI.
+          We help define metrics for accurate and unbiased measurement of ROI.
           We provide the structure and processes for assessing projects before development begins as well as the tools for post-production ROI.

-          ### Our goal is 10x.
+          ***Our goal is 10x.***

           Be it dollars gained or hours optimized, our goal is a return of 10x